deepeshrastogi/task_management/README.md

 8 - Create a new account/Login

+9 - Run command "php artisan queue:work" OR "php artisan queue:listen" - If there are media attachments in tasks the queue will execute the task script with image uploading option.

-9 - Now tasks list is displayed on the Dashboard page, Admin will take actions like create Task and Sub Task, Delete Task and Sub Task.
+10 - Now tasks list is displayed on the Dashboard page, Admin will take actions like create Task and Sub Task, Delete Task and Sub Task.

 ## Screenshot of Task Management for related Task management systems like Sign up, Login, Tasks list, Task creation/ Sub Task Creation, Update Status, and details